emmajanedrews/base-template/_posts/2018-03-19-8-things-that-make-a-home-look-messy-and-how-to-fix-them.md

 **1. Cluttered shelving.** Make sure the shelving in your home is clean and free of clutter.

-**2. Tangled wires and cords.**Cleaning up tangled cords can be as simple as using a wire tie.
+**2. Tangled wires and cords.&nbsp;**Cleaning up tangled cords can be as simple as using a wire tie.
 This will be especially important around computers and home entertainment systems.

 **3. Too much wallpaper.** If you’ve got a lot of patterned wallpaper in your home, you’ll want to get rid of it.
 Your walls should look fresh and neutral.